mnz1988/stable-diffusion-guide/README.md

 ![Extensions](images/extensions.png)

 Here are some useful extensions.
-Most of these come installed in the collab in this guide, and I hugely recommend you manually add the first 2 otherwise:
+If you're using the collab in this guide you already have most of these, otherwise I hugely recommend you manually add the first 2:
 * [Image Browser (fixed fork)](https://github.com/aka7774/sd_images_browser) - This will let you browse your past generated images very efficiently, as well as directly sending their prompts and parameters back to txt2img, img2img, etc.
 * [TagComplete](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) - Absolutely essential for anime art.
 It will show you the matching booru tags as you type.
-Anime models work via booru tags, and rarely work at all if you go outside them, so knowing them is godmode.
+Anime models work via booru tags, and prompts without them usually don't work, so knowing them is godmode.
 Not all tags will work well in all models though, specially if they're rare.
 * [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) - A huge extension deserving of [its own guide ▼](#controlnet).
-It lets you take AI data from any image and use it as an input for your image.
+It lets you analyze any image and use it as an referene for your own image.
 Practically speaking, it can create any pose or environment you want.
-Very powerful if used with external tools succh as Blender.
-* [Ultimate Upscale](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111) - A semi-advanced script usable from the img2img section to make really large images, where normally you can only go as high as your VRAM allows.
+* [Ultimate Upscale](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111) - A script usable from the img2img section to make really large images, where normally you can only go as high as your VRAM allows.
 See [Ultimate Upscaler ▼](#ultimate).
 * [Two-shot](https://github.com/opparco/stable-diffusion-webui-two-shot) - Normally you can't create more than one distinct character in the same image without them blending together.
 This extension lets you divide the image into parts; full, left side, right side; allowing you to make nice 2-character images.
-It is an optional launch setting in the collab.
 * [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) - A script to let you generate randomly chosen elements in your image, among other things.
 * [Model Converter](https://github.com/Akegarasu/sd-webui-model-converter) - Lets you convert most 7GB/4GB models down to 2GB, by choosing `safetensors`, `fp16`, and `no-ema`.
 These pruned models work "almost the same" as the full models, which is to say, there is no appreciable difference due to math reasons.
 Most models come in 2 GB form nowadays regardless.